CodePushGo/website/src/content/blog/en/capacitor-apps-and-data-sharing-policies.md

 | **Security Measures** | Personal and sensitive data must be encrypted. |
 | **[Update Management](https://capgo.app/docs/plugin/cloud-mode/manual-update/)** | [App updates](https://capgo.app/plugins/capacitor-updater/) and patches must be securely distributed. |

 To stay compliant, developers should focus on secure update processes and provide clear options for user data management.
-Tools like Capgo support these efforts with features such as end-to-end encryption, controlled beta testing, staged rollouts, and analytics tracking [\[1\]](https://capgo.app/).
+Tools like CodePushGo support these efforts with features such as end-to-end encryption, controlled beta testing, staged rollouts, and analytics tracking [\[1\]](https://capgo.app/).

 Both Apple and Google Play require developers to monitor their apps regularly and make updates to meet evolving standards.